Life Expectancy of Person with PAD

 1. Severity of PAD

-The severity of PAD plays a crucial role in determining the life expectancy of person with PAD.ย
+The severity of PAD plays a crucial role in determining the PAD life expectancy.

 PAD is typically categorized into stages based on symptoms and arterial blockage: